Equilibrium Computation in Resource Allocation Games: Preliminaries

-\begin{lemma}[cf. Harks~\cite{Harks:stack2011}] Strategy profile $x$ is an equilibrium if and only if the following holds for all $i\in N$: when $x_{i,e}>0$, then $\mu_{i,e}( x)\leq \mu_{i,f}( x)$ for all $f\in E_i$. \end{lemma} Using that the strategy space is compact and cost functions are convex, Kakutanis' fixed point theorem implies the existence of an equilibrium.
+\begin{lemma}[cf. Harks~\cite{Harks:stack2011}] Strategy profile $x$ is an equilibrium if and only if the following holds for all $i\in N$: if $x_{i,e}>0$, then $\mu_{i,e}( x)\leq \mu_{i,f}( x)$ for all $f\in E_i$. \end{lemma} Using that the strategy space is compact and cost functions are convex, Kakutani's fixed point theorem implies the existence of an equilibrium.
 Uniqueness is proven by Richmann and Shimkin~\cite{Richman07} and Bhaskar et al.~\cite{Bhaskar15}.

-Game $\G$ is called symmetric whenever $E_i = E$ for all $i \in N$.
-We can project any asymmetric game $\G$ on a symmetric game $\G^*$ by setting: